reg-viz/reg-suit/packages/reg-notify-github-with-api-plugin/README.md

 - `owner` - _Required_ - GitHub owner name.
 - `repository` - _Required_ - GitHub repository name.
 - `privateToken` - _Required_ Private access token.
 The `repo` scope is required if the repository is private.
+- `ref` - _Optional_ Git branch ref value.
+If specified, this plugin searches PRs to comment using this value.
 - `shortDescription` - _Optional_ Returns a small table with the item counts.
   Example: